rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 I will run this command in the background after opening a PR that I think is done, but rarely otherwise. -nmatsakis)

+The test results are cached and previously successfull tests are `ignored` during testing.
+The stdout/stderr contents as well as a timestamp file for every test can be found under `build/ARCH/test/`.
+To force-rerun a test (e.g. in case the test runner fails to notice a change) you can simply remove the timestamp file.

 ## Running a subset of the test suites

 When working on a specific PR, you will usually want to run a smaller